asimihsan/interview_book/text/arrays-solutions.md

     return None
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Focusing on the second part of the problem, given the restrction of $O(1)$ space
+Focusing on the second part of the problem, given the restriction of $O(1)$
-(constant-type space, i.e. allocated memory that does not vary with the size of
+space (constant-time space, i.e. allocated memory that does not vary with the
-the size of the input) this rules out the use of data structures.
-We know that
+size of the size of the input) this rules out the use of data structures.
+We
-iterating over pairs of elements is $O(n^2)$, and this is worth mentioning.
-It's
+know that iterating over pairs of elements is $O(n^2)$, and this is worth
-unlikely an interviewer would settle for $O(n^2)$, but at the same time where
+mentioning.
+It's unlikely an interviewer would settle for $O(n^2)$, but at the
-else is there to go?
-If you get stumped, the old standby is always "does sorting
+same time where else is there to go?
+If you get stumped, the old standby is
-help?", since sorts are $O(n \log n)$ time and might expose a useful angle.
+always "does sorting help?", since sorts are $O(n \log n)$ time and might expose
+a useful angle.

 However, what is the space complexity of sorting?
 Typical sorting methods cannot
 avoid non-constant space complexity.
 Either sorting algorithms are recursive and